NoamGit/heavytail_stories/aboutme.md

 ### My background

-I am a Data Scientist, working at [Deep Solutions](http://www.deep-solutions.net/), with a background (M.Sc) in Neuroscience, NLP, Vision Research, Optics and non-linear microscopy.
+I am a Data Scientist, entrepreneur and co-founder of [Tetrix Health](http://www.tetrix.ai), with a background (M.Sc) in Neuroscience, NLP, Vision Research, Optics and non-linear microscopy.
 Besides that, I think that machine learning, statistical signal processing and inference on graphical data are really cool...
 You can contact me through the links below

 ---------------------------------------------------------------------------------